Identifying levels of collaboration

 Level 3 Coordination: Mutual information: each teacher knows what his/her colleague has decided to do.
 The pupil is “helped” to establish links between the two interventions.
 The assessments remain separate (possible communication of tests and results).

-Level 4 Collaboration: Joint elaboration of the device on the basis of “thinking” together.
+Level 4 Collaboration: Joint elaboration of the device based on “thinking” together.
 Distribution, but separation of tasks (according to one’s speciality).
 Assessments can be combined, but include two components.

-Level 5 Cooperation: Joint care of the pupil on the basis of “doing” together (at the pedagogical level).
+Level 5 Cooperation: Joint care of the pupil based on “doing” together (at the pedagogical level).
 Partial blending of each other’s tasks.
 The two assessment strands have common parts (another mark of cooperation mix).

 Level 6 Coelaboration: Bringing into play and articulation of disciplinary and documentary knowledge (at the didactic level).
 This articulation (didactic level) starts from the concrete device (pedagogical level).
-Important function of a co-evaluation, attesting to the articulation of knowledge.
+An important function of a co-evaluation, attesting to the articulation of knowledge.